• Skip to primary navigation

 • Cook the bacon in a large skillet over medium heat until done, turning once with a fork.
 Drain on paper towels.
 Let cool, then chop or tear into smaller pieces.
 Set aside.

-• Melt the butter in a small skillet over medium heat.
+• Place a small skillet over medium heat.
 Add the sliced almonds, stirring frequently for a few minutes, until they are light brown.
 Remove from heat and put into a bowl.

-• Just before serving, add most of the bacon, almonds and cheese.
+• Before serving, add most of the bacon, almonds, and cheese.
 Stir to combine.

 • Transfer the salad to a serving bowl, then sprinkle the remaining bacon, almonds, cheese, and tomatoes as garnish.
-Serve immediately.
+Serve the broccoli salad immediately.

 Notes